Glancy Prongay & Murray LLP, a Leading Securities Fraud Law Firm, Continues Its Investigation of Dentsply Sirona Inc. (XRAY) on Behalf of Investors

-Glancy+Prongay+%26amp%3B+Murray+LLP (“GPM”), a leading national shareholder rights law firm, continues its investigation on behalf of Dentsply Sirona Inc. (“Dentsply” or the “Company”) (NASDAQ: XRAY) investors concerning the Company’s possible violations of the federal securities laws.
+LOS ANGELES, May 11, 2022 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”), a leading national shareholder rights law firm, continues its investigation on behalf of Dentsply Sirona Inc. (“Dentsply” or the “Company”) ( XRAY) investors concerning the Company’s possible violations of the federal securities laws.

 On April 19, 2022, Dentsply stated that the Company’s Chief Executive Officer had been terminated, effective immediately, and will “cease to serve as a member of the Company’s Board.”